-How are insurgents able to mobilize the population to fight and withhold valuable information from government forces?
-More specifically, what role does government mistreatment of non-combatants play?
-We study these questions by using uniquely-detailed micro-data from Afghanistan and Iraq to assess the impact of civilian casualties on insurgent violence.
-By comparing the data along temporal, spatial, and gender dimensions we are able to distinguish short-run 'information' and 'capacity' effects from the longer run 'recruiting' and 'revenge' effects.
-In Afghanistan we find strong evidence for a revenge effect in that local exposure to ISAF generated civilian casualties drives increased insurgent violence over the long-run.
-Matching districts with similar past trends in violence shows that counterinsurgent-generated civilian casualties from a typical incident are responsible for 6 additional violent incidents in an average sized district in the following 6 weeks.
-There is no evidence of short run effects in Afghanistan, thus ruling out the information and the capacity mechanisms.
-Critically, we find no evidence of a similar reaction to civilian casualties in Iraq, suggesting insurgents' mobilizing tools may be quite conflict-specific.
-Our results show that if counterinsurgent forces in Afghanistan wish to minimize insurgent recruitment, they must minimize harm to civilians despite the greater risk this entails.
+A central question in intrastate conflicts is how insurgents are able to mobilize supporters to participate in violent and risky activities.
+A common explanation is that violence committed by counterinsurgent forces mobilizes certain segments of the population through a range of mechanisms.
+We study the effects of civilian casualties in Iraq and Afghanistan to quantify the effect of such casualties on subsequent insurgent violence.
+By comparing uniquely detailed micro-data along temporal, spatial, and gender dimensions we can distinguish short-run ̳information? and ̳capacity? effects from the longer run ̳ propaganda? and ̳ revenge? effects.
+In Afghanistan we find strong evidence that local exposure to civilian casualties caused by international forces leads to increased insurgent violence over the long-run, what we term the ̳ revenge? effect.
+Matching districts with similar past trends in violence shows that counterinsurgent-generated civilian casualties from a typical incident are responsible for 1 additional violent incident in an average sized district in the following 6 weeks and lead to increased violence over the next 6 months.
+There is no evidence that out-of-area events?errant air strikes for example?lead to increased violence, nor is there evidence of short run effects, thus ruling out the propaganda, information, and capacity mechanisms.
+Critically, we find no evidence of a similar reaction to civilian casualties in Iraq, suggesting the constraints on insurgent production of violence may be quite conflict-specific.
+Our results imply that minimizing harm to civilians may indeed help counterinsurgent forces in Afghanistan to reduce insurgent recruitment.